danilown/pynunciation/README.md

 Download voice samples from [LEO Online Dictonary](https://dict.leo.org/) or [Google Translate](https://translate.google.com) and saves them as .mp3 files.

-We try to get audio files from [LEO](https://dict.leo.org/) (human voices, robot generated voices in Leo are ignored because, in this case, Google's synthetic voice is better.).
-In case we can't find the audio file we are looking in Leo, we get it from Google translate.
+It tries to get audio files from [LEO](https://dict.leo.org/) (human voices, robot generated voices in Leo are ignored because, in this case, Google's synthetic voice is better.).
+In case it can't find the audio file it is looking for in Leo, it gets it from Google translate.

 This can be useful when you want to get audio files to use it in your Anki decks, for example (my case).